schlegde/schlegel.github.io/_posts/2015-11-21-learning-scheme-using-tdd-part-2.md

 (define (add-square-of-largest-two first-num second-num third-num) 0)
 {% endhighlight %}

 Now we enter the refactoring phase.
 The specified function signature already breaks a clean code principle.
 We should avoid having more than two arguments for a function.
-If these three arguments all belong to each other to warrant the need to be passed together then they shoul be put into another construct.
+If these three arguments all belong to each other to warrant the need to be passed together then they should be put into another construct.
 We will choose a list and refactor the code as follows

 {% highlight scheme %}
 (assert-that "added square of largest two in 0,0,0 is 0"